WillChilds-Klein/peerster/finalProject/proposal.md

   * this eliminates the possibility of a node falsifying its voting history.

 ### Rapid Liquidator ###
   * Because profitability is often correlated with price, it would be advantageous for nodes to automatically liquidate coins they mine to BTC or USD
   * node defines rules of when to liquidate
   * logical time would be immediately liquidating entire chunk of mined coins the second GroupThink moves away from a coin
-  * could potentially set up the liquidator to flow mined capital through alt-coins as they are recommended/mined. in this case, Rapid Liquidator would be transferring currency through exchanges per the mining recommendations of GroupThink.
+  * could potentially set up the liquidator to flow mined capital through alt- coins as they are recommended/mined. in this case, Rapid Liquidator would be transferring currency through exchanges per the mining recommendations of GroupThink.

 Miscellaneous
 -------------